dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 wishes to perform may be missing.
 Consumers should consider providing configurable default values to be used in place of the missing values in their output.

-## Trailing data in TCP
+## Trailing bytes

+A DNS query message in a UDP or TCP payload can be followed by some additional (spurious) bytes, which are not stored in C-DNS.

 When DNS traffic is sent over TCP, each message is prefixed with a two byte length field which gives the message length, excluding the two byte length field.
-In this context, trailing bytes can be considered to occur in two circumstances.
+In this context, trailing bytes can occur in two circumstances with different results:

-1. The number of bytes consumed by fully parsing the message is less than the number of bytes given in the length field.
-In this case, the surplus bytes are considered trailing data and recorded as such.
+1. The number of bytes consumed by fully parsing the message is less than the number of bytes given in the length field (i.e. the length field is incorrect and too large).
+   In this case, the surplus bytes are considered trailing bytes in an analogous manner to UDP and recorded as such.
+   If only this case occurs it is possible to process a packet containing multiple DNS messages where one or more has trailing bytes.
-2. There are surplus bytes between the end of the message and the start of the next length field.
+2. There are surplus bytes between the end of a well-formed message and the start of the length field for the next message.
-   In this case the first of the surplus bytes will be considered as the first byte of the next length field, and parsing will proceed from there, most probably leading to a malformed message.
-This will not generate any trailing data record.
+   In this case the first of the surplus bytes will be processed as the first byte of the next length field, and parsing will proceed from there, almost certainly leading to the next and any subsequent messages in the packet being considered malformed.
+   This will not generate a trailing bytes record for the processed well-formed message.

 ## Limiting collection of RDATA